HSF/prmon/README.md

 with the current summary values.
 Use the `--units` option to see exactly which units are used for each metric (the value of `1` for a unit means it is a pure number).

+In the `log-filename` output file, log messages (e.g., errors, warnings etc.) are written.

 Monitoring of CPU, I/O and memory is reliably accurate, at least to within the sampling time.
 Monitoring of network I/O is **not reliable** unless the